-(2) Includes only those fees that were paid in cash.
+(2) Includes only those fees that were paid in cash for Board, committee and ad hoc meetings.
 See note (3) below.

 (3) Share-based awards consist of the annual retainer fees which Directors elected to receive in the form of DSUs, plus the Company's matching contribution pursuant to the DSU Plan.